-- Roofs should be designed for functionality and enhance/complement the overall architectural design of the building. - Vertical roof plane breaks, changes in building/ridge height or other accent roof forms are encouraged. - Form and materials should be integrated with the overall design vocabulary of the building.
+- Roofs should be designed for functionality while enhancing and complementing the overall architectural design of the building. - Vertical roof plane breaks, changes in building/ridge height, or other accent roof forms are encouraged. - Form and materials should be integrated into the overall design vocabulary of the building.

-Variation in roof planes
+Variation in Roof Planes

-Wrapped parapet
+Wrapped Parapet